syl22-00/pocketsphinx.js/README.md

 };
 ```

-After the first message back was received, propers listening to onmessage can be added:
+After the first message back was received, proper listening to onmessage can be added:

 ```javascript
 spawnWorker("js/recognizer.js", function(worker) {